 - Usually there are no side effects.
-Occasionally a condom may break or slip out during intercourse. - Very few women may have an allergic reaction or irritation.
+Occasionally, a condom may break or slip out during intercourse. - Very few adolescents may have itching, burning, or redness around the vagina (or partner's penis).

 - Any time there is a problem (condom breaks or unhappy with method) - A resupply of condoms is needed (never run out completely) - Either partner thinks s/he may have been exposed to an STI